gabrielvrl/gabrielvrl.github.io/src/content/blog/intro-to-generics-on-typescript.md

   console.log(`Name: ${user.name}`);
   console.log(`Age: ${user.age}`);
   if ("email" in user) {
-    console.log(`Email: ${(user as UserWithEmail).email}`);
+    console.log(`Email: ${user.email}`);
   }
 }
 ```

-In this function, `T` is a placeholder for the type of the user object.
-When we call the function, TypeScript will automatically infer the type based on the argument passed.
+Here, `T` is a generic parameter that represents the type of the `user` object.
+When we call the function, TypeScript automatically infers the type of user based on the argument we pass.
+This allows the function to work with different user types (for example, `User` or `UserWithEmail`), while maintaining both flexibility and type safety.

 ### How Does This Work?